jodersky/akka-serial/site/jekyll/documentation/index.md

 Start by reading the manual and checking out some examples.

 - <i class="fa fa-book"></i> [Manual](manual.html)
-  Explains how to get started and how all features work.
+  Explains how to get started and how to use all features.
 Definitive guide to using flow.

 - <i class="fa fa-book"></i> [Examples](https://github.com/jodersky/flow/tree/master/flow-samples)
   See some very simple, working demo applications.